 4. Is an Oyster Card necessary?

 • An Oyster Card is convenient but not essential, as contactless debit/credit cards are also accepted on all public transport.
+Discounted faresare also on offer with the Oyster card.

 5. How can I find affordable housing in London?